Renegade Girl

-Plot summary
+Plot

 Taking place in rural Missouri, 1864, the area is far from the front lines and has been torn apart by partisan and guerrilla warfare, leaving it at the mercy of outlaws.
-Jean Shelby (Ann Savage) comes from a family of southern sympathizers, herself included.
+Jean Shelby comes from a family of southern sympathizers, herself included.
 She gets information from Union soldiers and provides it to her brother with hopes of helping the confederacy.

-The film begins with Shelby riding on the road with her horse, as she passes flaming ruins she is approached by some Union troops who demand they meet with their superior officer, Major Barker (Jack Holt).
+The film begins with Shelby riding on the road with her horse, as she passes flaming ruins she is approached by some Union troops who demand they meet with their superior officer, Major Barker.
 Shelby attempts to flee, but is cornered by more northern soldiers and she complies to meet with Major Barker.

-At the Union headquarters, rogue Native American Chief Whitecloud (Chief Thundercloud) offers information of Jean's brother Bob Shelby.
+At the Union headquarters, rogue Native American Chief Whitecloud offers information of Jean's brother Bob Shelby.
 Barker pays Whitecloud $10 to reveal Bob's location in Fontana and tells his men to hang Whitecloud, should the information turn out to be false.
 When a subordinate of Barker's ask why they should trust Whitecloud, Barker reveals that Whitecloud has a goal of destroying the Shelby family.
 Sometime ago, Whitecloud tried to kidnap Jean's mother, he was caught and the Cherokee kicked him out.
 Whitecloud has been a murderous renegade ever since, while still pursuing the Shelbys.